-Carnegie Mellon University is a highly selective global research university with more than 13,900 students, over 106,000 living alumni, and nearly 6,000 faculty and staff.
-Recognized for its world-class arts and technology programs, collaboration across disciplines, and innovative leadership of education in the fields of Business Administration, Computer Science, Engineering, Fine Arts, Humanities and Social Sciences, Public Policy & Information Systems, and Science, Carnegie Mellon is consistently ranked among the top 25 universities in the United States.
-With a main campus in Pittsburgh, the University also has campuses in Silicon Valley and in Qatar, and programs in Australia, Portugal, Rwanda and other locations throughout the world.
+Carnegie Mellon University is a highly selective global research university with more than 14,500 students, over 109,000 living alumni, and nearly 6,000 faculty and staff.
+Recognized for its world-class arts and technology programs, collaboration across disciplines, and innovative leadership of education in the fields of Business Administration, Computer Science, Engineering, Fine Arts, Humanities and Social Sciences, Public Policy & Information Systems, and Science, Carnegie Mellon is consistently ranked among the top 20 universities in the United States.
+With a main campus in Pittsburgh, the University also has campuses in Silicon Valley and other locations throughout the world.

-The Executive Director provides visionary direction and oversight for CaPS, a department within the Community Health and Well-Being unit of the division of Student Affairs, and serves as the mental health expert on campus.
-The Executive Director must be collaborative, creative, and an excellent communicator, and possess the talents and strengths to serve as a visible leader inside and outside of the department and the division.
-Reporting to the Associate Vice President of Community Health and Well-Being, the Executive Director will have the opportunity to be a transformational leader envisioning and implementing a high-quality program that elevates the program and services for a diverse university community.
+The Executive Director provides visionary direction and oversight of University Health Services, a department within the Community Health and Well-Being unit of the division of Student Affairs.
+The Executive Director leads a multidisciplinary staff including four Advanced Practice Clinicians, twelve nurses, three Health Promotion staff, five administrative professionals, a dietitian, and a phlebotomist, and will manage an operating budget of more than $2.5 million.
+Reporting to the Associate Vice President of Community Health and Well-Being, the Executive Director will be a transformational leader envisioning and implementing a high-quality program that elevates Carnegie Mellon University’s program and services.

 - Develop and support processes that encourage integrated care efforts and reduce barriers to care across health and wellness programs at the University.

-- Provide support and leadership regarding mental health in a diverse campus community.
+- Provide support and leadership regarding healthcare in a globally diverse campus community.

-- Ensure CaPS has adequate financial, staff, and technology resources for the delivery of highest possible level of care; provide strong stewardship for all resources.
+- Ensure UHS has adequate financial, staff, and technology resources for the delivery of high-quality care; provide strong stewardship for all resources.

 - Establish departmental priorities in conjunction with the strategic vision of the Division of Student Affairs and the needs of the University community.

-- Serve on the leadership team for the Division of Student Affairs and represent CaPS on University committees and projects.
+- Serve on the leadership team for the Division of Student Affairs, Community Health and Well-Being, and represent UHS on University committees and projects.

 Clinical Administration and Management

-- Responsible for the supervision, recruitment, and evaluation of CaPS clinical and administrative staff; determine an organizational structure to support effective care and optimal functioning.
+- Responsible for the supervision, recruitment, and evaluation of UHS clinical and administrative staff; determine an organizational structure to support quality care and optimal functioning.

-- Develop and implement assessment protocols for CaPS that enable ongoing evaluation of services and student needs.
+- Develop and implement assessment protocols for UHS that enable ongoing evaluation of services and student needs.

-- Ensure high quality training and professional development of CaPS staff including continuing education to maintain licensure and to stay current in the field of collegiate mental health.
+- Ensure high quality training and professional development of UHS staff including continuing education to maintain licensure and to stay current in the field of collegiate health.

-- Oversee the management of CaPS’ fiscal resources totaling approximately $2 million per year.
+- Oversee the management of fiscal resources of UHS totaling approximately $2.5 million per year.

-- Oversee the development and implementation of policies and procedures for CaPS operations.
+- Oversee the development and implementation of policies and procedures for UHS operations.

 - Ensure appropriate compliance with university rules and regulations, ethical guidelines, and legal requirements.